jeremysb1/jeremysb1/README.md

 ### Hello 👋

-I'm Jeremy, a software developer.
-I work with JavaScript, Vue, NodeJS, and TypeScript.
+I'm Jeremy, a software developer in Durham, NC.

-About me:
+After college, I worked at a few venture-backed and YC startups in the Bay Area.
+I also worked with Google Cloud in Austin and Atlanta.

+In 2020, I decided to teach myself how to code in order to work as a developer.
+At the moment, I diving deeper into JavaScript, Vue, and NodeJS.
-- I like to:  teach myself new skills, work on projects, read 📚, work out 🤸, and drink good ☕.

-- A fun fact is I make homemade 🍕 from scratch 🤘
+I spend my time by teaching myself new skills, working on projects, reading 📚, working out 🤸, drinking good ☕, and ocassionally making homemade 🍕 from scratch 🤘

-Currently based in Durham, NC.